How To Qualify For The Employee Retention Tax Credit

-If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you qualify for the employee retention credit.
+Do you meet the employee retention credit eligibility qualifications?
+If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you qualify for the ERC credit.

-Your small business is (hopefully) finally starting to recover from the losses the COVID-19 pandemic and the strain the years 2020/2021 have caused, and you have begun collecting all of your information as 2022 comes to an end.
-While you are preparing for tax season, you may find yourself asking, who qualifies for employee retention credit?
+Your small business is (hopefully) finally starting to recover from the losses the COVID-19 pandemic and the strain the years 2020/2021 have caused.
+If you meet the employee retention credit eligibility, you could qualify for a significant tax break to help your business recover even quicker.
+So, who qualifies for employee retention credit?

-If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you qualify for the refundable payroll tax credit, the Employee Retention Credit (ERC)!
+If you fought to keep your employees on your payroll during 2020 and 2021, there’s a good chance that you are eligible for the employee retention credit (ERC)!

-This article will explain what the ERC is, who is eligible to claim the ERC, what qualified wages are, who doesn’t qualify for the ERC, and what your next steps are after qualifying for the ERC.
+This article will explain what the ERC is, exactly what the ERC qualification and eligibility guidelines are, what qualified wages are, and what your next steps after qualifying for the ERC are.

 Table of Contents

-What Is The Employee Retention Tax Credit?
+What Is The ERC Credit?
 The Quick Answer

 The employee retention credit (ERC) program was created under the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020.
 The ERC was designed to incentivize small businesses with a refundable tax credit for keeping their staff on payroll during the economic shutdown.
 This program has since ended, but you can still claim the 2020 ERC until April 15th, 2024, and the 2021 ERC until April 15th, 2025.